Toowoomba South State School: History

 In March 1960 a plaque mounted on the new infants' wing was unveiled by Director of Primary Education, Arch Guymer.
 It dedicated the wing to recently retired Aileen Wadley, who taught at Toowoomba South Girls' and Infants' State School from 1 January 1938 to 31 December 1959.
 The building was called the "Wadley Wing".
 In 1977 the verandah was enclosed with aluminium-framed sliding windows and a ground-floor extension accommodating a janitor's room was added to the southern side of the wing in 1979.

 Alterations were made to the first floor of the main building in 1960.
 This included removing a folding partition and inserting a new partition to create a teacher's room and a larger classroom.
 Further alterations to this building were made in 1972 when the first and second floor hat and cloak rooms were converted for use as a staff room, a reading room, and general space.

 The provision of outdoor play space was a result of the early and continuing commitment to play-based education, particularly in primary school.
 Trees and gardens were planted as part of beautification of the school.
 In the 1870s, schools inspector William AJ Boyd was critical of tropical schools and amongst his recommendations was the importance of the addition of shade trees in the playground.
 In addition, Arbor Day celebrations began in Queensland in 1890.
 Landscape elements were often constructed to standard designs and were intrinsic to Queensland Government education philosophies.
 Educationalists believed gardening and Arbor Days instilled in young minds the value of hard work and activity, improved classroom discipline, developed aesthetic tastes and inspired people to stay on the land.
 Aesthetically-designed gardens were encouraged by regional inspectors.

 The site of Toowoomba South State School has been landscaped over time to include trees, playing fields, courts, gardens, hardstand areas, shelters, and play structures.
 The school celebrated Arbor Day from 1890 and school activities have always involved the grounds, including parades, assemblies, sports days, and wider community social events like fetes and concerts.
 In 1958 extensive concrete retaining walls were constructed at the boundaries of the school and the earth was banked to create level areas for sports and to improve drainage.

 On 30 October 1965 the school celebrated its centenary and a souvenir booklet was published for the event.
 A fete day was held and included various entertainments, the unveiling of a memorial in the grounds by Minister for Transport, Gordon Chalk, a tree planting ceremony, and an afternoon tea for past students.
 The Kath Dickson Art Gallery, comprising works presented by the Toowoomba Art Society, was also opened within the brick building by MLA for Toowoomba East, Mervyn Anderson.
-Kath Dickson taught at the school between 1937-1941 and 1946-1950 before returning as Principal from 1960 to 1975.
+Kath Dickson taught at the school from 1937 to 1941 and 1946 to 1950 before returning as Principal from 1960 to 1975.
 During her time at the school she actively encouraged pupil involvement in cultural activities such as art.